jjesusfilho/JurisPsql/README.md

   - `psql_cjpg_trigger`: Adds a trigger to a cjpg table to reindex it every time it gets updated or inserted with new rows.

-  - `psql_cjpg_query`: Queries words or phrases that same way you would do it with Google ou Bing.
+  - `psql_cjpg_query`: Queries words or phrases the same way you would do it with Google ou Bing.

-I have worked with Elasticsearch and Solr before, but I am convinced that with PostgreSQL you have the best of the three worlds (sql, nosql and search engine), no need to use either nosql like Mongodb or search engines like Elasticsearch and Solr.
+I have worked with Elasticsearch and Solr before, but I am convinced that with PostgreSQL we have the best of the three worlds (sql, nosql and search engine), no need to use either nosql like Mongodb or search engines like Elasticsearch and Solr.

-This feature is particularly important to improve full-text search on whole-text decisions and also on panel opinions (acórdãos in Portuguese).
+This feature is particularly important to improve full-text search on text decisions and also on panel opinions (acórdãos in Portuguese).

 Depending on your PostgreSQL configuration it might take a long time if the number of documents is large.
 I have indexed 700.000 judicial